frederic-perez/AmE-dictionary/data/dictionary.md

 __noncall__ _n_ (sports) A failure to make a call, such as by a referee. _He complained about noncalls._
 __nonce__ _n_ :two: The present or particular occasion. _Syn_ time being _Her tendency to discover a touch of sadness had for the nonce disappeared._
 __nonchalance__ _n_
-__nonchalant__ _adj_ :eight: Behaving calmly and not seeming interested in anything or worried about anything.
+__nonchalant__ _adj_ :nine: /nahn-shuh-LAHNT/ Behaving calmly and not seeming interested in anything or worried about anything.
+Having an air of easy unconcern or indifference. _The most experienced public speakers are able to address audiences with a nonchalant ease._
 __nonchalantly__ _adv_ :six: In a casual way that shows a relaxed lack of concern or interest. _Pete shrugged nonchalantly._
 __noncommissioned__ _adj_ (of military officers) Appointed from enlisted personnel.
 __noncommittal__ _adj_ :four: Not involving or revealing commitment to any particular opinion or course of action: _a noncommittal reply._